jmgilman/Meractorio/README.md

 ## Usage

 You must have a local file containing cookies from an authenticated [Mercatorio] session.
-By default, the scraper looks for a local `cookies.json` file (this can be changed with the `--cookies` flag).
+By default, the scraper looks for a local `session.json` file (this can be changed with the `--session` flag).

 Additionally, you must expose an AirTable API key via the `AIRTABLE_API_KEY` environment variable.